ManagerOrganization/UnusedImagesiOS/README.md

 It's an useful utility tool to check what resources are not being used in your Xcode projects.
 Very easy to use:

 1. Click `Browse..` to select a project folder.
+2. Optionally select a database file to find image names that are stored in it.
+(Will need to change table and column name in project if not ZAMENITY-ZICON_NAME).
-2. Click `Search` to start searching.
+3. Click `Search` to start searching.
-3. Wait a second, the results will be shown in the tableview.
+4. Wait a second, the results will be shown in the tableview.
+5. If there are images that are not correct in the Unused/Used tab, select them, and click 'Switch'.
+(These changes will be saved the next time you run the search.)
 ## Feature

 Check `Ignore similar name` to ignore the resources which referenced by string concatenation.